 This backpack offers decent water and weather protection from the elements.
 While it's not waterproof, it is one of the only packs that didn't allow water into either the laptop or iPad compartment during our shower tests.
 The other compartments, meant to hold papers and other electronics, weren't as protected.

-During our shower tests, we exposed this backpack to a water dunking then shower test.
+During our shower tests, we exposed this backpack to a water dunking then a shower test.
 We took the Icon and dunked the bottom of the back about fifty times to see if any water leaked at the bottom of the backpack.
-This was meant to simulate putting the backpack down in a big puddle.
+This practice was meant to simulate putting the backpack down in a big puddle.
 During this test, the pack leaked into the main compartment, creating a puddle inside.
-That said, water didn't permeate immediately.
+That said, the water didn't permeate immediately.
 It took some vigorous agitation before leakage began.

 Then, we sprayed this pack for about one minute while it sat in a water puddle in the bathtub.
 The covered zippers provided some water resistance, but it isn't waterproof.
 Some side and external pockets were damp inside, but not soaked.
 What we loved about the test results is that the compartments meant for larger electronics stayed dry.
-We weren't impressed when the compartments meant for paper got damp easily.
+We weren't impressed when the compartments intended for paper got damp quickly.
 If you plan on using this backpack in a giant rainstorm, be sure to pack an umbrella or a rainfly for additional protection.
 In a pinch, place any water-unfriendly items into the laptop or tablet compartments for increased rain protection.

 If you seek a backpack to hold all of your gadgets and gizmos, this Top Dog is where it's at!
 Take it with you all over town while loading it up a 15-inch computer, tablet, and all the accessories.
 The roomy compartments add versatility to fit gym clothes, shoes, jackets, or your favorite DSLR camera.
 Overall, our testers loved this bag for its optimal storage and organizational capacity that is comfortable to wear all day long.
 From tech professionals to office-in-a-backpack contractors, this pack pleases many.